jblotus/explosivewebsprogramming/source/_posts/2011-05-28-building-your-first-node-js-app-part-1-installing-node-on-windows-7.md

 **Step 1: Install Dependencies**

 **UPDATE: joyent (who employs Ryan who created node) has posted a [great tutorial to get node up and running with cygwin][4].
-This would be a great place to start if my directions don&#8217;t work for you.**
+This would be a great place to start if my directions don't work for you.**

 Download and install [cygwin][5] .
 Make sure to add: